Ducted fan: Powerplant

 A ducted fan may be powered by any kind of motor capable of turning the fan.
 Examples include piston, rotary (Wankel), and turboshaft combustion engines, as well as electric motors.

 The fan may be mounted directly on the powerplant output shaft, or driven remotely via an extended drive shaft and gearing.
 In the remote arrangement, several fans may be driven by a single powerplant.

-Ducted propulsor
+Ducted propulsion

 An assembly designed throughout as a single integrated unit is referred to as a fan pod or ducted propulsor.

 An advantage of the pod approach is that the design of each component can be matched to the others, helping to maximise performance and minimise weight.
 It also eases the vehicle designer's task of integration with the vehicle and its systems.